aha124/Parkside-Website/docs/technical.md

 *   `postcss.config.mjs`: PostCSS configuration.
 *   `eslint.config.mjs`: ESLint configuration.
 *   `components.json`: Potentially related to shadcn/ui or a similar component library setup.
+*   `vercel.json`: Configures Vercel deployment settings, including Cron Jobs.

 ## 7. Open Questions

-*   Details of the `fetch-news.js` implementation.
+*   Details of the `fetch-news.js` implementation (Mostly understood now).
-*   Specific hosting/deployment environment and CI/CD setup.
+*   Specific hosting/deployment environment and CI/CD setup (Vercel, using Cron Jobs).
 *   Is `components.json` used for shadcn/ui?
 If so, are there CLI commands associated with it?
+*   Should pages using news/events data be revalidated after cron job execution?